|VHS or Beta?|

 In time the sleek and shiny (yet semi-soulless) DVD crowded the ugly and clunky (yet semi-charming) VHS off the shelves.
 By then the luster of the entire experience had waned for you anyway.
 You still loved movies but something about the video store itself had grown old, tired, perfunctory.
 Then one day—and really, these things never happen in a day but they tend to feel like they did—the video rental store was gone.
 Oh sure there are still some scattered about, servicing rabid movie hounds somewhere, god bless them.
 You might have one nearby, but you don't really care to find out.

 Now you find your movies on streaming services or Blu-ray or, when you're desperate and feeling the financial pinch, YouTube.
 Everything's at your finger tips now.
 You never mourned the loss of the video rental store; when it went away you shrugged.
 It's just one more in an endless line of experiences you won't have again that you never appreciate when you're having them.
-These experiences take place in public spaces that are huge parts of your life for years and then, suddenly, they're not.
+These experiences take place in public spaces that are huge parts of your life for years and then, suddenly, they're no longer there.
 Usually you don't know its happened until after the fact and by then you've moved on, found new spaces within which to exist.